Diagnosing Neural Convergence with Topological Alignment Spectra: Topological Alignment Spectrum

-Note that, different from Equation~\ref{eq:jaccard_similarity}, points $x_i$ and $y_i$ do not belong to the same graph, hence the need for comparing their sets of neighbor \emph{indices}, and not the neighboring points themselves.

-From Equation~\ref{eq:jaccard_similarity_AB}, we define the Nearest Neighborhood Graph Similarity (NNGS) between point clouds $X$ and $Y$ as the average structural similarity between corresponding points:
+The mean Jaccard similarity between point clouds $X$ and $Y$ for a neighborhood size $k$ can be defined as:

-Note that the structural similarity between point clouds depends only on their neighborhood structure: the precise definitions of distance in each domain, or the value of point coordinates only impact the structural similarity if they change the ranks of closest points among the cloud.
-For instance, if the point clouds are equal, that is, $X=Y$, then $\text{NNGS}(X,Y,k)=1, \forall k \in [1,n-1]$.
-Furthermore, $\text{NNGS}(X,Y,k)=\text{NNGS}(X,Y',k)$ if $Y'$ is constructed from $Y$ by applying only isotropic scaling, translations, or orthonormal transformations, as they not change the ranks of neighborhood distances between points.
+The mean Jaccard similarity $S(X,Y,k)$ between point clouds depends only on their neighborhood structure: the precise definitions of distance in each domain, or the value of point coordinates only impact the structural similarity if they change the ranks of closest points among the cloud.
+For instance, if the point clouds are equal, \emph{i.e} $X=Y$, then $S(X,Y,k)=1$, $\forall k \in [1,n-1]$.
+Furthermore, $S(X,Y,k)=S(X,Y',k)$ if $Y'$ is constructed from $Y$ by applying only isotropic scaling, translations, or orthonormal transformations, as they not change the ranks of neighborhood distances between points.
+The Mean Jaccard similarity $S(X, Y, k)$ has been referred to as Nearest Neighborhood Graph Similarity~\cite{Gwilliam_2022_CVPR} or as Nearest Neighborhood Topological Similarity~\cite{Hryniowski2020}.